keptn/keptn.github.io/content/docs/0.19.x/reference/miscellaneous/distributor/index.md

 In most cases, only a subset of these need to be configured.
 After the application is deployed, its subscription can be changed directly in the Bridge.

+Note that some services use `cd-connectors` or `go-sdk` (which is actually a wrapper for `cd-connectors`) instead of the distributor.
+This is discussed more in [Architecture](../../../../concepts/architecture/#execution-plane-services).

 ## Environment variables